Hennepin Family Court

 Notice to Self-Represented Parties

-A Standing Order requires that all motions (except "expedited" child support motions) filed in Hennepin County Family Court that are prepared by people who are not represented by a lawyer must be reviewed by a Family Law Facilitator before a hearing date will be set.
+A Standing Order requires that all motions (except "expedited" child support motions) filed in Hennepin County Family Court that are prepared by people who are not represented by a lawyer must be reviewed by the Self Help Center before a hearing date will be set.
 Contact the Family Court Self Help Center for more details.

 Standing Orders for Family Court »